Luo Lab | University of Chicago

 Robert is interested in understanding various mechanisms by which macroevolution occurs.
 His research utilizes geometric morphometrics, molecular-based phylogeography, and experimental developmental biology to understand the mechanisms behind the evolution of rodent molars in the Cenozoic.
 In particular he works with muroid rodents.
 Robert also has an interest in functional morphology, biogeography, and phylogeny of testudinoid turtles.

-Dr. Burroughs is now a Postdoctoral Fellow at Seattle Children’s Research Institute.
+After Ph.D. from UChicago, Dr. Burroughs was a postdoctoral fellow at Seattle Children’s Research Institute.

 Jacqueline Lungmus